bradlybm/nnfs/README.md

 i'm posting my work following the tutorial on here and any other practice challenge

 I am keeping a record of what I'm learning and writing notes within the programs for future reference.
-I am also doing this as a way to get used to git and github.
+I am also doing this as a way to get used to git, github and python.

 p1.py -> using raw python to simulate a neuron